ESSS/alfasim-sdk/docs/source/alfacase/alfacase.syntax.rst

 An :program:`ALFAcase` file is a text-based file that must be written following the YAML syntax, only a restricted subset of the YAML specification is supported and the this section and the next cover the differences.

-Our root object is a map (equivalent to a dictionary) that represents a :class:`CaseDescription <alfasim_sdk.CaseDescription>` with its attributes.
+Our root object is a map (equivalent to a dictionary) that represents a :py:class:`CaseDescription <alfasim_sdk.CaseDescription>` with its attributes.

 The majority of the values from :program:`ALFAcase` are based on ``key`` and ``value``, the example below illustrates some of these cases: